 Here a short video:

-As you can see, pomodoro will help you to understand which task require more effort, and if used properly, pomodoro will help you to save time and increase your productivity.
-I usually use pomodoro with the tasks created on trello.
-If you want to combine the power of pomodoro and the power of trello you can use Pomello which is chrome extension designed to use the pomodoro technique with your trello task lists.
+As you can see, Pomodoro will help you to understand which task requires more effort, and if used properly, Pomodoro will help you to save time and increase your productivity.
+I usually use Pomodoro with the tasks created on Trello.
+If you want to combine the power of Pomodoro and the power of Trello you can use Pomello which is Chrome extension designed to use the Pomodoro technique with your trello task lists.

 If you can, keep track of the amount of time needed to complete each task, because will give you a better understanding of the general amount of time needed to complete your project.